mickgb256/connectionhunter/README.md

 Run the script from PowerShell:

+Powershell
+...
-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   .\ConnectionHunter.ps1   `
+  .\ConnectionHunter.ps1   `
+...

 Optional: To check a remote computer (not currently supported, future feature):